sukemitsu/unity-mesh-manipulation/README.md

 # Unity Mesh Manipulation Test

-This is a repository for testing unit Mesh features.
+This is a repository for testing unity Mesh features.
 It includes the direct access to vertices, normals, uvs and triangles.

 # Current Update